zwilling/plutus-integration-testing-toolkit/README.md

 3.

 ## Test cases
-- integration-toolkit/test-environment: checks whether your environment config looks correct
+- integration-toolkit/test-environment: checks whether your environment config looks correct and if the cli can query the testnet tip
 -